Ogombo-collins/Love-via-Mpesa/Valentine_synthetic_dataset_logic.md

 ---

-## Data Sources and Conceotual Foundations
+## Data Sources and Conceptual Foundations

 The synthetic data generation logic is informed by three main reference categories: